rphlmr/react-router-hono-server/README.md

 > [!NOTE]
 > You can remove the import from `react-router-hono-server/node` in your `entry.server.tsx` file and any other server code.

+Many options are gone, `serverBuildFile` `assetsDir` and `buildDirectory`.

-One option is gone, `serverBuildFile`.
-We now use the Vite virtual import `virtual:react-router/server-build` to load the server build.
+We now use the Vite virtual import `virtual:react-router/server-build` to load the server build and we read the Vite config thanks to the `reactRouterHonoServer` plugin.

 > [!IMPORTANT]
 > You now need to export the server created by `createHonoServer` as **default**.